flowr-analysis/flowr/wiki/Capabilities.md

-# Flowr Capabilities

-_This document was generated automatically from '/home/runner/work/flowr/flowr/src/r-bridge/data/print.ts' on 2024-05-10, 08:57:58 UTC_
+_This document was generated automatically from '/home/runner/work/flowr/flowr/src/r-bridge/data/print.ts' on 2024-05-10, 09:16:24 UTC summarizig flowR's current capabilities_

 The code-font behind each capability name is a link to the capability's id.
 This id can be used to reference the capability in a labeled test within flowR.
-Besides we use colored bullets like this:
+Besides, we use colored bullets like this:

 | <!-- -->               | <!-- -->                                              |
 | ---------------------- | ----------------------------------------------------- |